 The Ala Moana Center, a shopping mall in Honolulu, will be putting on holiday hula shows at 1 pm every Monday through Saturday throughout December.
 You can watch the show before wrapping up your holiday shopping, and the mall will even be open on Christmas Eve, so you can find some last-minute gifts then.

-And then take a drive through downtown Honolulu, which will be aglow through December 31 with enormous holiday light displays.
+Then take a drive through downtown Honolulu, which will be aglow through December 31 with enormous holiday light displays.
 You can take a Waikiki Trolley downtown or take a tour on a firetruck through the displays.

 The Polynesian Culture Center will be celebrating the 12 Days of Christmas from December 10-23.
 And on December 19, the Center will be bringing in flurries of fresh snow for a Snow Day.
-Visitors will be able to build snowmen, make snow angels or just frolick in the snow, so make sure you bring a scarf and gloves.
+Visitors will be able to build snowmen, make snow angels or just frolic in the snow, so make sure you bring a scarf and gloves.
 The event will also feature live music, boat rides, train rides and holiday discounts inside the shopping center.

 Honolulu will have its Season’s Best Craft & Gift Fair from December 18-20 at the Neal S. Blaisdell Center Exhibition Hall.
 The fair happens twice a year, once in October and once in December, and features clothing, jewelry, chocolates, woodcrafts, handbags and more.
 All the vendors will be Honolulu locals, and the gifts will sell fast, so make sure you get there early!